 Leadership is supposed to transform companies in ways so that they are better able to meet future challenges.
 Too often, however, leaders fail in making the right decisions when it matters, as they lack a pro-active attitude.
 In this article, David De Cremer discusses how and why procrastination as an individual tendency [...]

 Women are still tokens in the corporate C-suite.
 In fact, many countries have static levels of female participation in top management – between 10% and 20% – despite an ever-growing talent pool.
 Below, Karsten Jonsen argues the importance of gender diversity in the workplace, and considers what is holding women back.

 By Daniel Goleman

 Directing attention where it needs to go is a primal task of leadership.
-Below, Daniel Goleman considers how leadership hinges on capturing and directing the collective attention, and argues that new strategy means reorienting from business as usual to a fresh focus.
+In this article, Daniel Goleman, author of the New York Times bestseller Emotional Intelligence, considers how leadership hinges on capturing and directing the collective attention, and argues that new strategy means reorienting from business as usual to a fresh focus. [...]

 By Peter Earley